Calling on Dragons: Plot summary

 Telemain teleports the group twice towards their destination.
 The next teleport fails and Telemain is unconscious.
 Killer carries Telemain as they make their way through a swamp.
 They find a tower occupied by a fire-witch, Brandel, who is there because Vamist chased his family out of their home.
 After Brandel lets them in, they use his magic mirror to try to contact Mendanbar but find that they cannot because of a problem at his end.
 Kazul decides to go home and find out what's happening.
 The next morning, again with Brandel's mirror, they find that the sword is not at the headquarters of the Society of Wizards as they assumed, but at the house of Vamist.

 With the help of the cats, Morwen and Cimorene manage to recover the sword (they melt Antorell again).
 Telemain teleports them back to the forest and the group realize that they accidentally brought Vamist along.
 While they were gone, a battle has occurred between the dragons and wizards.
 The wizards encased the castle in a magical bubble and Mendanbar is missing, presumed inside the castle.
 As with the bubble shield spell in Searching for Dragons, the only way to break it is with the sword of the King of the Enchanted Forest, and the only one who can wield the sword is the King or his heir.
 Morwen and Telemain move the spells on Killer onto Vamist, returning the rabbit to his natural form.
 Cimorene hides the sword in the forest so the wizards cannot find it.
 The dragons put up a second bubble around the castle, which only they can take down so that the wizards can't enter the castle either.
 Cimorene takes her baby and hides in an outer region of the forest to wait until the baby is old enough to use the sword and rescue Mendanbar.

 Genre

 Calling on Dragons is a young adult fantasy novel.
 It has most of the usual genre conventions, including a magical realm, fantasy creatures, and a coming-of-age quest.
 The novel is both humorous and laced with old-fashioned fantasy tropes.
 Its place as the third book in the Enchanted Forest Chronicles series solidifies its role in the young adult fantasy.

 Reception

 Kirkus Reviews wrote that while the novel "has the most perfunctory of plots", it is "still good fun".
 Brian E. Wilson of the School Library Journal wrote that it "emerges as a fluffy romp that goes down easy, pleasing fans of the fractured fairytale genre", although he opined that Wrede "does stretch some jokes too thin".
-The book has received generally positive reviews from general audiences, with an average rating of about 4.18 out of 5 on popular review sites.